nmezhenskyi/rcs/README.md

 Alternatively if you have Make installed:

 1. Clone the repository: `git clone https://github.com/nmezhenskyi/rcs.git`.
-2. Run `make setup`.
+2. Run `make setup` command.
 This will generate protobuf and grpc files, build the project, and create the binary in the `./bin` directory.

 ### Run